archivy/archivy/README.md

 Features:

-- If you add bookmarks, their webpages contents' will be saved to ensure that you will **always** have access to it, in sync with the idea of [digital preservation](https://jeffhuang.com/designed_to_last/).
+- If you add bookmarks, their webpages contents' will be saved to ensure that you will **always** have access to it, following the idea of [digital preservation](https://jeffhuang.com/designed_to_last/).
-- Allows you to sync up with Pocket to gather bookmarks from there too.
+- Backend API for flexibility and user enhancements
 - Everything is a file!
 For ease of access and editing, all the content is stored in markdown files with yaml front matter.
 - Extensible search with Elasticsearch and its Query DSL
+- Allows you to sync up with Pocket to gather bookmarks from there too.

 ![demo (low res)](https://github.com/Uzay-G/archivy/raw/master/archivy.gif)